AdmiralPotato/working_on_git_with_a_team_slc_game_devs/README.md

 # This is a Readme about Goats

 Goats sure are great!
-You should appreaciate them more!
+You should appreciate them more!

 Don't forget to feed a local Goat some sunflowers, because they love them!